 Bench automatically syncs with your bank account and business credit cards, as well as payment methods like PayPal—so you don’t need to worry about importing data or reconciling balances.
 Your team adapts to your business: When you’re first getting started with Bench, your bookkeeper will work with you to figure out how certain expenses should be categorized.

 The Bench platform lets you track your finances with visual reporting.
 You also get the key financial reports you need to track how your business is performing.

 The main difference between Bench and traditional accounting software is that Bench isn’t DIY.
 We literally handle your bookkeeping for you.
 That takes hours of bookkeeping out of your schedule, and ensures all your books are error-free.

 Automatically imported transactions

 Bench connects to your bank, merchant processor, and credit card company.
 That lets us automatically import all of your transactions.
-In the event that you make a cash transaction, you can take a photo of the receipt with your phone and upload it to the Bench web app.
+In the event that you make a cash transaction, you can take a photo of the receipt with your phone and upload it to the Bench platform.
 Your bookkeeper will handle the rest.

 Transactions categorized by your bookkeeper